-A. Efficiency and the Production Possibilities Frontier (Slides 13-15)
+A. Efficiency and the Production Possibilities Frontier, or PPF

 - 1. The production possibilities frontier (PPF) is a simple model designed to depict the production capabilities of an economy given current resources.
-The PPF assumes the following: - Output is limited to two broad classes of products: consumer goods and capital goods. - Production takes place over a given time period. - The economy's resources are fixed in quantity and quality over this period. - The available technology does not change during the period. - The "rules of the game" are also assumed fixed. - B. Inefficient and unattainable production: The PPF identifies possible combinations of the two types of goods that can be produced when all available resources are employed efficiently.
-Resources are employed efficiently when there is no change that could increase the production of one good without decreasing the production of the other good. - Efficient production: getting the most from available resources, indicated by points along the production possibilities frontier.
+The PPF assumes the following: - Output is limited to two broad classes of products: consumer goods and capital goods. - Production takes place over a given time period. - The economy's resources are fixed in quantity and quality over this period. - The available technology does not change during the period. - The "rules of the game" are also assumed fixed.

+B. Inefficient and Unattainable Production

+The PPF identifies possible combinations of the two types of goods that can be produced when all available resources are employed efficiently.
+Resources are employed efficiently when there is no change that could increase the production of one good without decreasing the production of the other good.

+- Efficient production: getting the most from available resources, indicated by points along the production possibilities frontier.
 (See Exhibit 2) - Inefficient production: points inside the PPF (See Exhibit 2) - Unattainable production: points outside the PPF (See Exhibit 2)

-C. Shape of the Production Possibilities Frontier (Slide 18):
+C. The Shape of the PPF

-- The PPF derives its bowed-out (concave) shape from the law of increasing opportunity cost. - Opportunity cost increases as the economy produces more of one good and less of the other because resources in the economy are not all perfectly adaptable to the production of both types of goods. - If all resources were perfectly adaptable to alternative uses, the PPF would be a straight line, reflecting a constant opportunity cost along the PPF.
+• The PPF derives its bowed-out (concave) shape from the law of increasing opportunity cost.

+- Opportunity cost increases as the economy produces more of one good and less of the other because resources in the economy are not all perfectly adaptable to the production of both types of goods. - If all resources were perfectly adaptable to alternative uses, the PPF would be a straight line, reflecting a constant opportunity cost along the PPF.

-D. What Can Shift the Production Possibilities Frontier?(Slide 19-22):
+D. What Can Shift the PPF?

-- Economic Growth: is reflected by an outward shift of the PPF. - Changes in resource availability: people working longer hours, war - Capital stock: more capital goods produced during this period shifts the PPF outward the next period - Technology: discoveries that employ resources more efficiently - Rules of the Game: improvements in the formal and informal institutions that support the economy shift the PPF outward.
+Economic Growth: is reflected by an outward shift of the PPF.

+- 1. Changes in resource availability: people working longer hours, war - 2.
+Increases in the capital stock: more capital goods produced during this period shifts the PPF outward the next period - 3.
+Technological change and more know-how: discoveries that employ resources more efficiently - 4.
+Improvements in the rules of the game: improvements in the formal and informal institutions that support the economy shift the PPF outward.